KB01111/fastapi-agent-backend/SUPABASE_CONNECTION_STATUS.md

 4. Navigate to **Settings → Database**
 5. Copy the connection string (use the async format)
+6. For enhanced performance, also copy the direct connection string

 ### Step 2: Update Your `.env` File